yezyilomo/state-pool/README.md

 store.init(initialGlobalStates: Object, persist: Boolean);
 ```

-Since `state-pool` allows you to create global state dynamically(at runtime), it also allows you to save those created state to localStorage if you want, that's why both `useGlobalState` and `useGlobalStateReducer` accepts `persist` parameter too which just like in `store.setState` and `store.init` it's used to tell `state-pool` whether to save your newly created state in local storage or not. i.e
+Since `state-pool` allows you to create global state dynamically(at runtime), it also allows you to save those created states to localStorage if you want, that's why both `useGlobalState` and `useGlobalStateReducer` accepts `persist` parameter too which just like in `store.setState` and `store.init` it's used to tell `state-pool` whether to save your newly created state in local storage or not. i.e

 ```js
 useGlobalState(key: String, defaultValue: Any, persist: Boolean)